 UN-Habitat country offices continue to implement a range of technical assistance and direct implementation projects for settlement upgrading and housing provision, particularly in humanitarian contexts.
 (OP5, 6 and 7)

-Discussions with the Organization of African, Caribbean and Pacific States (OACPS, 79 member States) continue for the design of a project largely aimed at the implementation of the resolution, including: advocacy and political mobilisation, capacity building and operationalization of the technical guidelines on multiple partnership approaches, and a competitive process for countries to apply for funds to support already ongoing initiatives in ACP countries from different thematic entry-points.
+Discussions with the Organization of African, Caribbean and Pacific States (OACPS, 79 Member States) continue for the design of a project largely aimed at the implementation of the resolution, including: advocacy and political mobilisation, capacity building and operationalization of the technical guidelines on multiple partnership approaches, and a competitive process for countries to apply for funds to support already ongoing initiatives in ACP countries from different thematic entry-points.
 (OP5, 6 and 7)

-Engagement with UNICEF has led to formulation of a joint project concept note to promote community resilience in informal settlements but with special focus on children (OP5, 6 and 7)
+Engagement with UNICEF has led to the formulation of a joint project concept note to promote community resilience in informal settlements but with special focus on children (OP5, 6 and 7)

 Resolution 2/3